kyma-project/test-infra/development/image-builder/README.md

   -silent
         Do not push build logs to stdout
   -tag value
-        Additional tag that the image will be tagged -variant string
+        Additional tag that the image will be tagged with.
+Optionally you can pass the name in the format name=value which will be used by export-tags.
+  -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
+  -export-tags
+        Export parsed tags as build-args into Dockerfile.
+Each tag will have format TAG_x, where x is the tag name passed along with the tag (see: Named Tags section).
 ```